-5.4 Removal of a lens on a C-Lens holder
+5.4 Removal of a lens

-How to remove a lens from the C-lens holder
+How to remove a lens from the lens holder

 1. Support the lens with one hand while you unlock the lens holder by sliding the lock handle outwards and then towards the "unlocked" position as illustrated (Image 5-6).